-Office assignments for the year are determined based on preference for either Columbia, UO Annex or No Preference.
-After final assignments for the office space Desk Spaces will be assigned based on the following policy developed by the 2018-19 GE Space Committee (rev. 09/2018):
+Office assignments for the year are determined based on students' preferences for Columbia, the UO Annex, or either (no preference).
+After final assignments for the office space, desk spaces will be assigned based on the following policy developed by the 2018-19 GE Space Committee (rev. 09/2018):

-- -ENVS assigns people to offices at the beginning of each year.
-New people may join as GE appointments change. - -Everyone agrees to an honor code; that is, people who won't use their desks much or who have offices in other departments will give priority to those who will use the space most often and/or who have no other UO department work spaces.
-A. The first priority protocol is that office members will decide among themselves how to allocate the spaces. - B. If the office members do not come to consensus on how to allocate space, then they can apply the general policy that each person will choose according to how long they have been in the program, with the students who have been in the program longest choosing first.
-If everyone in the office is at the same year in the program, then the back up protocol is to do a random draw for space. - -People will keep their work space for the entire year.
+-ENVS assigns people to offices at the beginning of each year.
+New people may join as GE appointments change.

+-Everyone agrees to an honor code; that is, people who won't use their desks much or who have offices in other departments will give priority to those who will use the space most often and/or who have no other UO department work spaces.

+A. The first priority protocol is that office members will decide among themselves how to allocate the spaces.

+B. If the office members do not come to consensus on how to allocate space, then they can apply the general policy that each person will choose according to how long they have been in the program, with the students who have been in the program longest choosing first.
+If everyone in the office is at the same year in the program, then the back up protocol is to do a random draw for space.

+-People will keep their work space for the entire year.
 At the beginning of each year the space allocation should be revisited by everyone in each office, with the same protocols above applied.

-As ENVS graduate students, you have 24-hour access to Columbia Hall and the Community Space (241 Columbia).
+ENVS graduate students have 24-hour access to Columbia Hall and the Community Space (241 Columbia).
 Key cards are issued at the beginning of the year, as are key codes to those doors which have keypads.
 To obtain your new keys, take your card to the Key Office (EMU) with your University ID and a (refundable) \$10 deposit (cash or check) per key.
 The ID and Key Offices are in the same place in the lowest level of the EMU.
 Remember that the doors to some offices don't lock automatically, so be sure to always double-check that they are locked when you leave.

-Both 144 Columbia and UO Annex 123 have a printer for graduate student use.
+- Both 144 Columbia and UO Annex 123 have a printer for graduate student use.
 Desktop computers for Grad Office space will be provided on request.
-On all department computers please Save work to your uoregon account.

-- Please keep all Grad spaces clean and uncluttered!
+On all department computers please save work to your uoregon account. - Please keep all Grad spaces clean and uncluttered!
 Recycling boxes are provided for paper and drink containers and can be emptied into the bins in the hall.
 To protect against rodents and insects, please do not leave food or drinks lying around.
 Avoid leaving valuables unattended.
-Keep the doors locked at all times. - The ENVS Office (144 Columbia) is open to Grads Mondays through Fridays 8:00 a.m.
-5:30 p.m.
-145 and 144B Columbia (the travel and events coordinator's and graduate programs coordinator's offices) in person office hours vary they are always available via email or MS Teams and you are always welcome to make an appointment for an in person meeting.
-Student mailboxes are located in 144A Columbia. - The ENVS Program Office contains a very small library.
-Books may be borrowed for a period of two weeks, and are renewable.
-Student Advisors will check out books for you. - The ENVS copiers are available only to GEs and program staff.
+Keep the doors locked at all times. - The ENVS Office (144 Columbia) is always open to graduate students.
+ASU 7 Staff are available Mondays through Fridays 8:00 a.m.
+5:00 p.m. via email or MS Teams in person office hours vary will be and you are always welcome to make an appointment for an in person meeting.
+Student mailboxes are located in 144A Columbia.

+The ENVS copiers are available only to GEs and program staff.
 Do not take copy orders off-campus for printing.
 You should have no out-of-pocket course-related expenses.